The Dating Photo

 No dice.

 When two months passed, I finally surveyed my competition.
-I braced myself for higher resolution.
+I braced myself for higher quality.
 I hoped they were all old.
 Photograph through photograph, I started to relax my swiping.

 The link you threw in is interesting, though.
 There are many sites on the ‘net warning against “bad” Tinder photos and they all reference the same ones… yet these are by and large the most successful photos.
 Most people prefer a wide angle shot at Machu Picchu over a poorly lit bedroom selfie of a guy who clearly didn’t shower that morning, haha.